dislick/enum-js/README.md

 var enumerableObject = new Enum([], { startIndex: 1 });
 ```

-Will start the ordinal values from startIndex
+Will start the ordinal values from startIndex.